banderson19/my-app/notes.md

 7/9/22
 * working on sidebar desktop view.
 To open different pages on the right side when different tab is clicked
+* need have sidebar open and collapse while the main content adjust to size